 • Gyudon: rice bowls with beef often accompanied by a raw or lightly cooked egg.

-These dishes demonstrate the versatility of raw egg in Japanese cuisine, being used both to enhance texture and to enrich flavor.
+These dishes demonstrate the versatility of raw eggs in Japanese cuisine, being used both to enhance texture and to enrich flavor.

 Why do the Japanese eat raw eggs?
-Is there no danger?
+Isn't it dangerous?

 Benefits of consuming raw eggs